Sewer Line Repair Cost Guide: Traditional vs Trenchless Methods

 • Restoration of landscaping, driveways, or flooring

-While traditional excavation often has lower per-foot costs initially, restoration expenses add $4-$12 per linear foot to the total project.
+While traditional excavation often has lower per-foot costs initially, restoration expenses add $4 to $12 per linear foot to the total project.
 This method proves most cost-effective for accessible lines in open areas but becomes significantly more expensive when pipes run under concrete slabs, driveways, or mature landscaping.

 Trenchless Repair Methods

 Trenchless technology has revolutionized sewer line repair by minimizing excavation needs.
-These methods cost $60-$250 per linear foot but often prove more economical overall due to reduced restoration costs.
+These methods generally cost $90 to $250 per linear foot but often prove more economical overall due to reduced restoration costs.
+Nationally, trenchless sewer line replacement typically runs between $1,900 and $6,000 for smaller jobs, with most full projects landing in the $4,000 to $15,000 range.
+Learn more about trenchless sewer repair to see if it's the right fit for your home.

 Common trenchless techniques include: